chrisbottin/xml-formatter/README.md

 Converts XML into a human readable format (pretty print) while respecting the `xml:space` attribute.

+Reciprocally, the `xml-formatter` package can minify pretty printed XML.

-This module can also be used on the browser using the browserified version with a small footprint (8KB file size).
+The `xml-formatter` package can also be used on the browser using the browserified version with a small footprint.

 [![Build Status](https://github.com/chrisbottin/xml-formatter/actions/workflows/ci.yml/badge.svg)](https://github.com/chrisbottin/xml-formatter/actions/workflows/ci.yml) [![npm version](https://img.shields.io/npm/v/xml-formatter.svg)](https://npmjs.org/package/xml-formatter)